 + PRO: Lots of options for accommodation

-Thanks to a construction boom in Kuwait, many different apartments and villas are on offer for expats to choose from.
-Almost all of the apartment buildings have a haris or manager on the building premises who will arrange for the trash to be taken out and one's car to be washed for a small monthly fee.
+Thanks to a construction boom in Kuwait, many different apartments and villas are available for expats to choose from.
+Almost all of the apartment buildings have a 'haris' or manager on the premises who handles small, everyday tasks for a small fee, like taking out the trash and organising for cars to be washed.

 - CON: Limited parking and amenities

 Most buildings have limited parking spaces and amenities.
-It seems that parking spaces are not included in the blueprints of buildings so most renters are left to try to find a space elsewhere.
+Parking spaces are often not included in the blueprints of buildings, so tenants are left trying to find a spot to park far from their homes.